 In 2004, the library completed an ambitious automation project that makes its collections accessible throughout VDOT and the University of Virginia.
 Researchers and students now can access its collection from their desktops.

-The library focuses its services primarily on VCTIR researchers, VDOT employees and U.Va. students.
+The library focuses its services primarily on VTRC researchers, VDOT employees and U.Va. students.